maelfabien/maelfabien.github.io/_posts/2019-1-12-ColabTPU.md

 y_pred = model.predict(X_test)
 ```

-We now have the prediction of our model, but the model's training is now around 20 times faster !
+We now have the prediction of our model, but the model's training is now around 20 times faster!

 > **Conclusion** : I hope this introduction to Google Colab TPU's was helpful.
-I you have any question, don't hesitate to drop a comment !
+If you have any question, don't hesitate to drop a comment!